Dear Advisor: What should I consider when launching an accelerator?

 What will be your differentiation from the competition?

-How view you tier support across content, networking, mentoring, office hours?
+How do you view your tier support across content, networking, mentoring, and office hours?

 What niche (in industry, specialization, focus, stage, etc.) will you expect to fill?

 Who/what will be your competitive landscape for applicants?
-Which specific accelerators/precellerators/incubators or startup studios will you be competing with, based on outcomes, cost, reputation, etc.?
+Which specific accelerators/precellerators/incubators or startup studios will you compete with, based on outcomes, cost, reputation, etc.?

 What will be the application process?